 6. REMAIN COMMITTED

 Through good times and bad, organizations and their leadership must remain committed to the process of building a sustainable practice, and to the team delivering strong projects, events, and partnerships.
 When there are tactical and programmatic setbacks or “lean times” for your firm, ignore others’ calls to cut back.
 Instead, call on your ambassadors to learn from the program’s failures, make adjustments to prevent future mishaps, and invest better when considering new initiatives or investments.
 Just as in all things with business and development, perseverance is key.

-Want to learn more tips, ambassador archetypes, and strategies on helping your firm become a sustainability leader?
+Want to learn more tips, ambassador archetypes, and strategies for helping your firm become a sustainability leader?
 Check out Collective’s full report on Building a Sustainability Ambassador Network.

 This article was adapted from our original report by Gabrielle Williams, Research Analyst at Collective Responsibility.